Classic Viennese Whirl Biscuits are very simple to make. Topped with a glacé cherry or dipped in chocolate, they make a very charming festive gift!

 - Baking parchment

-- A piping bag fitted with a medium open star nozzle
+- A piping bag fitted with a medium open star nozzle.
+I use the Lakeland “get a grip” disposable piping bags.

 TIPS FOR RECIPE SUCCESS

-Leave the biscuits on the trays for a good five minutes before carefully transferring to a wire cooling rack.
+- Leave the biscuits on the trays for at least five minutes before carefully transferring them to a wire cooling rack.
 They are quite delicate while hot and tend to break if you try to remove them from the tray too quickly.

 STORAGE INSTRUCTIONS

 The biscuits will keep for up to five days in an airtight container or tin.
-They will soften a little after day three.
+They will soften a little after day three, but will still taste delicious.

 more classic biscuits and cookies to try